openpra-org/synthetic-saphsolve-models/README.md

 The repository also maintains a `schema` for the models to give users valuable insights.

 ## 1. SAPHSOLVE Model Format
+SAPHSOLVE is the quantification engine of legacy PRA tool SAPHIRE.
+SAPHSOLVE input and output format are detailed in a [report](https://www.osti.gov/biblio/2203095) published by Idaho National Laboratory.

 ## 2. Generation of Models
 Models are generated leveraging [fault tree generator](https://github.com/rakhimov/scram/tree/develop/scripts)